Master of Science in Chemistry

 To advance to candidacy, students must:

 - Pass any three of the American Chemical Society (ACS) graduate entrance examinations: analytical, biochemistry, inorganic, organic, or physical chemistry.
 These examinations cover mainly undergraduate-level material.

 - Satisfy Level One of the written English proficiency requirement.

 - Satisfy all course deficiencies stipulated upon entrance into the program.

 - File an Advancement to Candidacy (ATC) form.

-Research project in organic, analytical, physical, environmental, inorganic or chemical education subdiscipline required.
+A research project in organic, analytical, physical, environmental, inorganic, or chemical education subdiscipline required.

 Culminating Experience (3 units)